clevertree/paradigm-threat-site/app/mars/wotw/a.md

 This section is in need of revision and be rewritten in the near future.
 ```

+Recorded incursions from the other planet in our solar system with lots of humans - Mars - has been recorded in London,
+Spain, and America.
+They occurred roughly around the turn of the century in order to prepare these locations for WW1.
+The same event was necessary in the East Coast to prepare America for WW2.
+Tens of thousands of people fled the cities.
+Those who remained behind were gassed.
+Due to the spread of technology in America at the time, we were able to record it
+and broadcast it live via radio.
+Typically, leaks should not happen like this, but since it did, they had no choice but
+to use their `Revelation Of The Method` strategy and claim the whole radio broadcast was 'science fiction' nothing more
+than a Halloween episode of the radio series The Mercury Theatre on the Air directed and narrated by Orson Welles about
+a martian invasion.

 ## Differences between "The War of the Worlds" the book/movie/album and the real event:

 The story "The War of the Worlds" was a real event that occurred on earth many times,